 The loose stones on the ground did make the walking slightly treacherous on the steep decline, and I was thinking it was almost safer to walk uphill than down at one point.

-Since we last visited Durdle Door the steps down have eroded quite a lot and we had to be very careful walking down, thankfully this won’t be part of my trek.
+The Durdle Door steps down to the cove have eroded quite a lot and we had to be very careful walking down, thankfully this won’t be part of my trek.
 We were treated to an almost empty cove area which was lovely as Lola had a good run and we were watching the waves crash over the rocks.

 Making our way back up the Jurassic Coast path was quite tough on my legs, my calves were burning, and I found my feet walking on a slant as I was trying to stay straight with the ground.
 This taught me that I am going to need to invest in walking boots with ankle support very soon so I can wear them in before the big day.